 Great school great community feel.
 Teachers think out of the box to keep students challenged.

 Byam School is a public elementary school in Chelmsford.
 The principal of Byam School is Jane Gilmore.
-490 students go to Byam School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
-6% of the 490 students here get reduced lunch prices.
-The ratio of students to teachers at Byam School is 18:1.
+490 students attend Byam School and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
+6% of the 490 students here have subsidized lunches.
+The student to teacher ratio at Byam School is 18:1.
 South Row Elementary School is one of the nearest elementary schools.

 - Computer arts